Financial Inclusion

 Everyone deserves to be great with their money

-Financial Inclusion represents more than a massive opportunity for banks to grow.
-It presents an opportunity to redefine the purpose of banking, going back to the future to rethink how financial services take customers on a journey of financial well being and be on purpose with great intent.
+Financial Inclusion represents more than just a massive opportunity for banks to grow.
+It presents an opportunity to redefine the purpose of banking, going back to the future to rethink how financial services take customers on a journey of financial wellbeing, be on purpose with great intent and move the needle on ESG.

 The majority of us do not have sufficient knowledge to understand even basic financial products and the risks associated with them.
 Most of us don’t plan for the future and fail to make effective decisions to manage our finances.
-As the global crisis has shown, this can have a negative impact on financial and economic stability, banks and the banking industry’s ability to sustain profitability as well as on individuals’ or households’ well-being.
-It turns out the numbers are staggering.
+As the cost of living crisis has shown, this can have a negative impact on financial and economic stability, banks and the banking industry’s ability to sustain profitability as well as on individuals’ or households’ well-being.
+The numbers are staggering.

-In the UK, the Office for Budgetary Responsibility (OBR) forecast now shows household debt in 2019 at 182 per cent of disposable income, seriously exceeding its pre-crisis (2008) peak of 169 per cent.
+In the UK, the Office for Budgetary Responsibility (OBR) shows household debt in 2019 was at 182 per cent of disposable income, seriously exceeding its pre-crisis (2008) peak of 169 per cent.
 Over the coming years, debt increases are set to outpace vastly incomes and earnings.

 In Australia, home of Moroku, a country generally regarded as being relatively wealthy and where employers make compulsory contributions of 9.25 per cent of wages and salaries to employee retirement savings accounts, the figures aren’t much better.
 Only 32% of couples will retire comfortably most will live in poverty and household debt as of September 2015 stands at $1.6 tn or 100% of GDP.
 Australians owe $32 billion on their credit cards paying on average $700 in interest per year.
 With average superannuation balances at the time of retirement in 2011-12 of the order of $197,000 for men and only $105,000 for women, it is clear that most recent retirees will need to substantially rely on the Age Pension in their retirement.